We use cookies, similar technologies and tracking services

 Battery manufacturing technology

 The Dürr Group offers specific technologies for producing rechargeable battery packs and accumulators for the transportation sector as well as stationary or decentralized energy storage systems.
 The Dürr Group offers technical solutions for various process steps in the battery production value chain.
 These primarily include our coating technology, dryers, and solvent recovery systems for the production of battery electrodes, as well as assembly and testing technology for lithium-ion cells and for battery modules and packs.
 Furthermore, we provide gluing application technologies for battery systems.
-In this way, our technologies support the EU’s key objectives with regard to accelerated introduction of low-emission modes of transport and decarbonizing the energy sector.
+Our corresponding business activities aim to significantly reduce life-cycle emissions in the transportation and energy sectors, so that our technologies support the EU’s key objectives with regard to accelerated introduction of low-emission modes of transport and decarbonizing the energy sector.

-We assign the business activities considered in battery manufacturing technology to activity 3.6 “Manufacture of other low carbon technologies.”
+The Dürr Group’s business activities considered in battery manufacturing technology are assigned to economic activity 3.6.

 Testing system for electrical drives